City of Melbourne

 The City of Melbourne is a local government area in Victoria, Australia, located in the central city area of Melbourne.
-In 2018, the city has an area of 37.7 km2 and had a population of 169,961.
-The city's motto is "Vires acquirit eundo" which means "She gathers strength as she goes."
+In 2021, the city has an area of 37.7 km2 and had a population of 149,615.
+The city's motto is "vires acquirit eundo" which means "we gather strength as we go".

-The current Lord Mayor is Sally Capp, who was elected in a by-election following the resignation of Robert Doyle on 4 February 2018.
+The current Lord Mayor is Nicholas Reece, who replaced Sally Capp on 2 July 2024.
 The Melbourne City Council (MCC) holds office in Melbourne Town Hall.